JJBR13/Justin-Brown-milestone-project-two/README.md

 ### Responsive On All Devices

+- The Hungry Caterpillar was made responsive on all devices from desktop to mobile devices.

 > i.
 Being the child, I want to be able to use it on my Ipad/ tablet phone.
+> ii.
+Being the parent, I want to be able to leave my kid in control of the game.

 ## Feature Releases